 Patna High Court Admit Card 2017

-The candidates will have to download the Admit Card from the website of the Court or from this page by entering their registration number and date of birth, and hard copy of the same will not be sent to them.
-The candidates are advised to keep visiting this for details and updates regarding examination.
+The candidates can download the Admit Card from the website of the Court or from this page by entering their registration number and date of birth, and hard copy of the same will not be sent to them.
+The candidates are advised to keep visiting this page for details and updates regarding examination.

 |Advt Number||Patna High Court||Date of Exam||Patna High Court Admit Card|

 |Advt No. BSJS/1/2016||District Judge (Entry Level)||Main Exam – 08 Oct 2017||22 Sep 2017|

 - Click here to download the Admit Card for the main (Written) Exam

 Exam Pattern for District Judge (Entry Level)

 The exam pattern consist of the following :